t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 --- abstract

-//: # TODO: Rephrase to reflect DMTP as a whole
-This document proposes deadline aware streams to be added to the Multipath Extension to QUIC in order to be able to deliver deadline sensitive information via QUIC over multiple paths.
+This document proposes the Deadline-aware Multipath Transport Protocol (DMTP) as an extension to the Multipath Extension of QUIC.
+DMTP leverages multiple paths along adaptive Forward Error Correction (FEC) and smart retransmissions to support real-time applications with strict latency requirements.
+With this it fills in a niche with increasing demand, that existing multipath protocols fall short on.

 --- middle